Dracula and Son: Production

 Bernard Menez had appeared two years earlier in 1974's Tender Dracula opposite Peter Cushing, who had played Christopher Lee's nemesis in the Hammer Films Dracula film series.

+In the spring of 1976, filming took place at the Château de Lassay in Lassay-les-Châteaux.

 Release

 Dracula and Son was released in France on 15 September 1976.
 It was released in 1979 in the United States.
 The American distributor of the film cut many jokes in the film and replaced them with different gags.

 Reception

 Allmovie gave the film a rating of two stars out of five, but noted that "this was a very witty film prior to its decimation by an uncaring American distributor.
 A review in TV Guide gave a positive review of three stars out of four, noting that the film "actually works because it treats its subject with respect and doesn't degrade it for cheap, campy laughs." while noting that the film has a "poor dubbing job" that made the character Ferdinand Poitevin sound like a cross between Woody Allen and Austin Pendleton.